 Now, the If Condition will be developed.
 We will check which number is greater.

-If the condition is satisfied, the print statement will get worked.
+If the condition is satisfied, the print statement will work.

 Otherwise, the control flow will go inside the Else Block.
 It will check the condition present in the Else block.